ohduran/problemsolvingalgorithms/SortingAndSearching/SortingAndSearching.md

 BUT -- what if the hash function is not giving me a list of unique values?
 Say we include 44 in the list above, with hash value 0 as well (44%11 = 0).
 This is a collision.

+One way to always have a perfect hash function with no collisions is to increase the size of the hash table so that each possible value in the item range can be accommodated.
+It is however not feasible when the number of possible items is large (1 billion slots for 9-digit SS numbers).

+- Folding method:
+Divides the item into equal-size pieces, and then they are added together to give the resulting hash value.
+- Mid-square method:
+Square the item, and then extract some portion of the resuting digits.